 - Departmentalized 12:1:2 program – simulates a more traditional mainstream approach to the high school structure of a homeroom assignment and a daily class schedule for core academics and electives with different teachers for each subject in a small class setting.

-Students in the high school program receive instruction to fully prepare them to take New York State Regents examinations or Regents Competency Tests (RCT) as determined by the Committee on Special Education (CSE), and may participate in Career Technical Education (CTE) training opportunities to work towards the Career Development and Occupational Studies Commencement Credential (CDOS certificate).
+Students in the high school program receive instruction to fully prepare them to take New York State Regents examinations as determined by the Committee on Special Education (CSE), and may participate in Career Technical Education (CTE) training opportunities to work towards the Career Development and Occupational Studies Commencement Credential (CDOS certificate).

 Green Chimneys maintains a credit transcript which is shared with parents and home school districts for graduation/post-secondary planning review at the CSE annual review meeting.
 Additionally, a certified school counselor monitors graduation progress and transcripts, and shares information and resources for college and scholarship opportunities.

 As required by New York State Commissioner’s Regulations Section 100.5, a student will be awarded a Regents endorsed diploma from their home school district upon the successful completion of 22 credits in the New York State course work and testing requirements.